Recorded Webinars and Frequently Asked Questions (FAQs)

 Should I attend the same sessions as my student?

 You and your family will attend Family Welcome Celebration events while your student attends New Student Orientation sessions.
 There is no overlap between student and family events during orientation.
-For our virtual orientation webinars and office hours prior to the in-person orientation, both students and families are welcome and encouraged to attend and view the content.
+For our virtual orientation webinars and drop-in question-and-answer sessions prior to the in-person orientation, both students and families are welcome and encouraged to attend and view the content.

 What is the Family Welcome Celebration and should I attend?

-For families helping their student move in, we have in-person family events on January 15 and 16.
-Events include receptions and socials, campus tours, a student panel, convocation, and more.
+For families helping their student move in, we have in-person family events each semester.
+Events include receptions and socials, campus tours, a student panel, and more.
 Families who attend the in-person Family Celebration events will have the opportunity to make social connections with other Berklee family members.
 For families unable to attend, no new content will be delivered.
 Family Welcome Celebration events are optional and social.

 What is convocation and should I attend?